Villagers654-zz/Fate/PRIVACY.md

 These modules will only collect such data if configured to do so by the individual server member.
 They're always opt-in, and thus this data will not be collected unless the server member specifically enables the corresponding feature.
 - Previous nicknames, and usernames.
 (Info Profile)
-- Date, and Time of last activity.
+- Date, and Time of last activity, or message.
 (Info Profile)

 ### Data Collected Automatically
 - When you message.
 This excludes *what* you message.
 (Chat XP)